KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 .. _table-sym-repl:

-.. table:: Table 3: Symbols and their replacements
+.. table:: Symbols and their replacements
    :align: center

    +--------------------------+-------------------------------+----------------------------+